Herding dog: Physical characteristics

 A litter of Australian Shepherd puppies featuring different coat colors, including Blue Merle and Black Tricolor variations.

-During the selection process, the physical characteristics of the dogs were formed, allowing them to do their job in the best possible way.
 Regardless of the conditions in which herding dogs work and what function they perform, they all have a number of common characteristics.
 Herding dogs are strong and have a lot of stamina.
 Their paws are well protected from thorns and sharp stones: toes are compressed into a tight lump, paw pads are thick, claws are strong.
 The coat has structure and density to protect from getting wet and temperature extremes common in the region of the breed origin.
 All herding dogs have excellent eyesight and hearing.
 Cattle dog colors are varied and depend on local breeders' preferences, but all herding dogs should have well-pigmented eyelids, lips, nose and paw pads, because pink skin is too delicate and prone to wounds and sunburn.

 Many dog breeds are selectively bred for physical traits that will benefit them in their environments.
 Australian Cattle Dogs, for example, come in two main colors, Blue and Red.
 These two main coat colors feature variations, including Speckle and Mottle.
 Border Collies feature similar patterns to Australian Shepherds, such as Black and White, Lilac, Merle, and Tricolor variations.
 The Patagonian Sheepdog's medium or long length coat comes in an abundance of colors, allowing it to not only be protected against the cold and possibly snow, but also camouflaged against the rocky Magallanes region.
 Most herding dog breeds are medium to large in weight, and are bred to be muscular, lean, and agile to perform their duties.